-As of May 11, 2020, there are more than (n=1)*1,1896+ individuals around the world with various types of DIY closed loop implementations (that we know of).
+As of February 23, 2022, there are more than (n=1)*2,586+ individuals around the world with various types of DIY closed loop implementations (that we know of).
 This number continues to grow, as does the number of options for various types of DIY closed loops!

-We currently estimate this collective DIY community has more than 24,000,000+ real-world “loop hours”.
-(This rough calculation for estimating loop hours is based on approximately 8 hours per 24 hour period for someone who uses the system overnight; and 20 hours per 24 hour period for someone who may use the system 24/7, to account for any downtime.)
+We currently estimate this collective DIY community has more than 55,200,000+ real-world “closed loop hours”.
+(This rough and *very* conservative calculation for estimating loop hours is based on approximately 8 hours per 24 hour period for someone who uses the system overnight; and 20 hours per 24 hour period for someone who may use the system 24/7, to account for any downtime.)

 This means #OpenAPS and other DIY closed loop users experience fewer highs, less severe lows, and more “time in range”: most users self-report less of both highs and lows, plus more time in range, AND hbA1c reductions – not to mention the quality of life improvements associated with having a system that can auto-adjust basal rates overnight while they sleep.